 ISPP’s After School Programme (ASP) activities aim for children to learn while having fun in a safe environment.
-The purpose of the ASP is recreational not competition, and designed to keep the attention and the interest of the students.
-Our program is built allow children to experience a multicultural environment, while developing their self-esteem and problem solving skills.
-We offer activities including arts, basketball, bootcamp, ceramics, chess, choir, cooking, drama, football, robotics and more.
+The purpose of the ASP is recreational not competition and designed to keep the attention and the interest of the students.
+Our program is built to allow children to experience a multicultural environment while developing their self-esteem and problem-solving skills.
+We offer activities including arts, basketball, boot camp, ceramics, chess, choir, cooking, drama, football, robotics and more.

 We are delighted that your child is participating in our After School Programme!
 In order for your child to participate, a parent must read, understand and accept the Terms and Conditions.

 Parents register their child/ren for activities using an online form.

 Please note, that registration is not a guarantee that the student will participate in the chosen activity, nor that the activity will run.
 The After School Office holds the right to cancel the activity if there are too few students signed up.
 If an activity is oversubscribed, the After School Coordinator will, if possible offer a second class.

 There is a three week try out session for all activities, starting on the first day of the term.
 Please note, that the try out is NOT free of charge.
 All students who participate beyond the third week of activities will be charged for the full term and no refund will be granted.
 Parents wishing to withdraw their child from an activity, must email [email protected] by the end of the third week of the term.
 In this case, parents will only be charged for the lessons during that three-week period.